jamesdesq/draughtboard/README.md

 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+You can see a [hosted version of the software here](http://jamesd-draughts.s3-website.eu-west-2.amazonaws.com/).

 ## The rules:
 - Click the "Who plays black" button to find out which player is playing black
 - Click a piece to select it, then click the square you want to move it to